realworldocaml/book/en/maps-and-hashtables.md

 If we look at the type of `Map.symmetric_diff`, we'll see that it requires that the two maps it compares have the same comparator type, in addition to the same key type and value type.
-Each comparator is created along with a fresh type, so the type of a comparator identifies it uniquely.
+Each comparator has a fresh abstract type, so the type of a comparator identifies it uniquely.

 ```ocaml
 # Map.symmetric_diff;;